|

 Decorating with Metal Beds

-Say "metal bed" and contemporary and modern styles immediately spring to mind, mostly because as a construction material of these styles, metal is a common choice.
-But metal beds have been around for a few centuries.
+Say "metal bed" and contemporary and modern styles immediately spring to mind.
+That's hardly surprising since metal is a popular finish for both.
+But metal beds have actually been around for a few centuries.
 In Olde English, "wrought iron" means worked or fashioned metal and refers to iron that has been hammered or bent into shape.
 Today, attractive and fashionable metal beds are made from a variety of ores and alloys and are available in a wide range of colors and styles, from traditional to contemporary.
-Since metal beds come in many different styles, they are an ideal way to decorate a master bedroom, a guest room or a child's room.
+Since metal beds come in many different styles, they are an ideal way to decorate a master bedroom, a guest room or a child's bedroom.

 Why Buy a Metal Bed?

-The bed is generally the focal point of the bedroom.
-The type of metal bed you choose will set the tone of your décor.
+The bed is generally the focal point of the bedroom so the type of metal bed you choose will set the tone of your décor.
 For a contemporary feel, select a bed with linear lines and geometric detailing, in polished, high gloss finishes.
-To create a more tradional style, choose a metal bed with flowing lines, scrolled accents and decorative finials.
+To create a more traditional style, choose a metal bed with flowing lines, scrolled accents and decorative finials.

-Many types of metal beds can be less expensive than their wood counterparts, making them a thrifty way to decorate a second bedroom, kid's room or even the master bedroom.
+Many types of metal beds can be less expensive than their wood counterparts, making them a thrifty way to decorate a second bedroom or kids room.

 Because of the nature of the material they are made from, metal beds are strong and durable.